erayyap/lats-for-ollama/README.md

 ##The Reason

 The implementation I used as a source is very robust and is very explanative.
 However, it is only usable for OpenAI API.
 This is due to how bind_tools works.
 Both of them work fundementally different in how they call their tools.
 There exists a solution in the form of Langchain called OllamaFunctions but I found it to be incomplete.
 Hence I developed this expendable framework to support different APIs.

+This implementation is a bit incomplete and inefficient.

+Things to look for:
+- There exists no leaf parallelization.
+(That is each node is done once by once while we can parallelize in expansion doing in batch.
+This is easy to implement.)
+- I couldn't get OpenAI to work with it however the fix should be easy.
+(The reason I found is due to message roles.)